r0keb/Anchor/README.md

 Injectable DLL that sets hardware breakpoints on NT functions.

 ### Functionality
-- Once is injected, it sets hardware breakpoint on NT functions.
+- Once injected, the DLL sets hardware breakpoints on NT functions.
-- After the call of any of the hooked functions, the execution flow goes to the "malicious code" which is a MessageBox for the POC.
+- After any of the hooked functions are called, the execution flow is redirected to the "malicious code", which displays a MessageBox for the proof of concept (POC).
-- Once our code is executed.
-The hardware breakpoints are cleaned and everything goes normally. (i chose to execute the custom code once for the POC, but it can be modified)
+- After executing our code, the hardware breakpoints are cleaned up, and the process continues normally.
+(I chose to execute the custom code only once for the POC, but this can be modified.)

 ### Disclaimer
-- There is no opsec (Dll and DllInjector) in the code, no CRT library removal, no indirect syscalls, no API hashing...
-This is because I only wanted to explore more in depth the hardware breakpoint hook on a remote process.
+- The code lacks operational security (opsec) measures (e.g., no removal of CRT libraries, no indirect syscalls, no API hashing).
+This is because the primary goal was to explore hardware breakpoint hooking on a remote process.
-- There is a Dll injector included:
+- A DLL injector is included:
-  - The code is not commented because it is not the main objective of this repo.
+  - The code is not commented (as it is in Archor), as it is not the main focus of this repository.
-  - It is a very precarious injector but again, it is not the main objective.
+  - It is a rudimentary injector, but again, this is not the main focus.

 ### Preview
-Now there is a preview of how it works.
+Here is a preview of how it works:

-1. First of all we need to choose the target process (in this case "notepad.exe") and load the Dll inside of it.
+1. First, choose the target process (in this case, "notepad.exe") and load the DLL into it.
+(You can use DllInjector or whatever injector you want)
   ![Image1](Screenshots/DllInjection.jpg)

-2. Once the Dll is loaded it is all done.
-We have to the hardware breakpoint is triggered so the custom code is executed.
+2. Target process and the dll loaded.
 ![Image2](Screenshots/LoadedDll.jpg)

-3. Triggering the Hardware Breakpoint...
+3. Triggering the hardware breakpoint...
 ![Image3](Screenshots/ExecutingTheHook.jpg)

 4. Done!
-The code is executed and the Process still running normally.
+The code has been executed, and the process continues running normally.
 ![Image4](Screenshots/ExecutionCompleted.jpg)

 ### Credits